mixer/developer-docs/pages/02.reference/01.chat/02.connection/doc.md

 Our official SDKs add this header for you; please refer to our Chat Tutorials for more information.

 ## Participating in Chat

-After connecting to a server if you want to participate in chat you must call the [auth](/reference/chat/methods/auth) method with the `authkey` retrieved above.
+After connecting to a server you must call the [auth](/reference/chat/methods/auth) method.
+You can call this with authentication details or anonymously its up to you.

+But to participate and send messages in chat you must provide an `authkey` from the request mentioned above.